-- Health Insurance and Medical
+- Health Insurance and Medical Benefit

-While a great deal of the Indian population is in the unorganized sector and does not have an opportunity to participate in each of these schemes, Indian citizens in the organized sector (which include those employed by foreign investors) and their employers are entitled to coverage under the above schemes.
+While a great deal of the Indian population is in the unorganized sector and may not have an opportunity to participate in each of these schemes, Indian citizens in the organized sector (which include those employed by foreign investors) and their employers are entitled to coverage under the above schemes.

 In this article, we’ll discuss each of these social insurances, along with their coverage, contribution rates, and the laws and regulations behind them.